Praise for Write Ahead's Results from Parents & Students

 "After one session of Write Ahead my daughter is writing deeper claims, using stronger vocabulary and is more confident in her writing.
 What made it fun was the intriguing writing topics and she received a lot of encouragement and feedback."

-Student Testimonials - Answer to "How did Write Ahead impact your writing?"
+Anonymous Student Responses to the Question "How did Write Ahead impact your writing?"

 " I have better analysis, more complex wording and a strong thesis.